markwhitaker/kotlin-for-csharp-developers/docs/00-00-introduction.md

 # Introduction

-There's great, detailed documentation at [kotlinlang.org/docs](https://kotlinlang.org/docs/)
+There's great, detailed documentation at [kotlinlang.org/docs](https://kotlinlang.org/docs/).

-We're just going to focus on tips for C# developers, especially the stuff we use most in our TeamCity projects
+We're just going to focus on tips for C# developers, especially the stuff we use most in our TeamCity projects.

 Starting with some basics...